ScottyLabs/pausch-ui/README.md

 # Illuminate Designer

 Illuminate Designer is a tool to create lighting sequences for the Randy Pausch Bridge.
-Thsi is the official tool that we used for Illuminate 2021.
+This is the official tool that we used for Illuminate 2021.

 ## Configuration
 To setup the environment, run the following command: